alkihis/twitter-archive-reader/Files_to_structures.md

 ### `personalization.js`

 Personalization data is parsed and rearranged in `archive.user.personalization`.
-See `UserPersonalization` interface in `TwitterTypes.ts` for more details about how the data is rearranged.
+See `UserPersonalization` interface in `types/GDPRUserInformations.ts` for more details about how the data is rearranged.

 ### `phone-number.js`